rust-lang/rust/src/doc/rustc-dev-guide/src/generics.md

 for another type and so on until we eventually get some concrete types (or an error).

 In rustc this is done using the `SubstsRef` that we mentioned above (“substs” = “substitutions”).
-Conceptually, you can think of `SubstsRef` of a list of types that are to be substituted for the generic type parameters of the ADT.
+Conceptually, you can think of `SubstsRef` as a list of types that are to be substituted for the generic type parameters of the ADT.

 `SubstsRef` is a type alias of `List<GenericArg<'tcx>>` (see [`List` rustdocs][list]).